Joe Jackson, patriarch of U.S. musical dynasty, dead at 89: media

 Jackson, who lived in Las Vegas and had been estranged from much of his family, had been suffering from cancer, according to media reports.

 TMZ.com first reported the death.
 Both TMZ and CNN cited a an unidentified source close to the family.
+Reuters was not immediately able to reach members or representatives of the family.

 The Jackson family was often riven by legal battles, jealousies, money disputes, Joe’s philandering and allegations of child molestation against Michael, as well as Michael’s eccentric lifestyle.